AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/how-to-get-data-out-of-wf.md

 description: This article explains the pros and cons of 4 options you can use to retrieve your historical data from Workfront.
 ---

-# Retrieving historical data from `Adobe Workfront`: pros and cons
+# Retrieving historical data from Adobe Workfront: pros and cons

-This article explains the pros and cons of 4 options you can use to retrieve your historical data from `Workfront`.
+This article explains the pros and cons of 4 options you can use to retrieve your historical data from Workfront.

 ## Use one of our partners

-AtAppStore, a `Workfront` certified partner, has an easy-to-use app that allows you to download your data.
+AtAppStore, a Workfront certified partner, has an easy-to-use app that allows you to download your data.
 This app also includes a viewer that allows you to easily view your data.

-* `Pros:` All your `Workfront` objects are exported, including the custom fields.
+* `Pros:`&nbsp;All your Workfront objects are exported, including the custom fields.
 The interface of the Viewer is easy to use and read, and it’s easily importable in a MS Access Database.

 * `Cons:`&nbsp;Documents are not exported.
 You will have to download them separately.
 For more information, go to&nbsp; [http://www.atappstore.com/App/snapshot-to-msaccess/Default.aspx.](http://www.atappstore.com/App/snapshot-to-msaccess/Default.aspx)